jdh2358/py4science/examples/sphinx_qs/index.rst

 installing sphinx, to customizing the look and feel, to using custom extensions for embedding plots, inheritance diagrams, syntax highlighted ipython sessions and more.
 If you follow along the tutorial, you'll start with nothing and end up with this site!
+The source code for this tutorial lives in mpl svn (see :ref:`fetching-the-data`)

 Contents: